Floodplains and Flooding

 What causes a flood?

-A flood can occur anywhere on Cape Cod as a result of heavy rainfall, clogged drainage systems, snow melt, and storm surge associated with tropical storms, nor’easters, and more increasingly, heavy rainfall events.
+A flood can occur anywhere on Cape Cod as a result of heavy rainfall, clogged drainage systems, snow melt, and storm surge from the Atlantic Ocean, Cape Cod Bay, and Nantucket Sound associated with tropical storms, nor’easters, and more increasingly, heavy rainfall events.
 Properties all over Barnstable County are susceptible to floods, even if they are far from the water’s edge.
 Those properties closest to the coast are most susceptible to deep flooding, but coastal floodplains can extend far inland.